 – Disease-Free Survival (DFS) – the time from initial treatment until disease recurrence or death from any cause.
 DFS is most frequently used in the adjuvant setting.

-Each separate endpoint provides a different evaluation on the value of treatment.
-DANNY allows healthcare providers, researchers and payers to measure and compare a range of endpoints, including OS/PFS/DFS and derived novel metrics (response rate at specific time periods, area under the curve, etc).
-This enables a more robust view on the overall value of immunotherapy.
+Each separate endpoint provides a different evaluation of the value of treatment.
+DANNY allows healthcare providers, researchers, and payers to measure and compare a range of endpoints, including OS/PFS/DFS and derived novel metrics (response rate at specific time periods, area under the curve, etc).
+This enables a more robust view of the overall value of immunotherapy.

 Given that the FDA and the European Medicines Agency (EMA) have begun to show flexibility in which endpoint or endpoint surrogates they accept, users of DANNY can take a more flexible approach in their research.